 This is where wilderness medical protocols come into play: a comprehensive list of skills and techniques that may only be done in a wilderness or austere setting, signed off by an organization's medical director (a physician).

 The following wilderness medical protocols are based on the principles taught by Center for Wilderness Safety in Wilderness EMT, Wilderness First Responder, Wilderness Advanced First Aid and Wilderness First Aid courses.
-Organizations such as the Boy Scouts of America and American Canoe Association both recognize these protocols up to the level of training of the care provider.
+Organizations such as the Boy Scouts of America, American Canoe Association, and the Wilderness Medical Society all recognize these protocols up to the level of training of the care provider.